 2. PACO NEVER FAILS

-Andres Laszlo Sr. wrote the book Paco el Seguro/Paco Never Fails, and he co-wrote the script with Dedier Haudepin who also directed.
-However, it seems that Senior is not credited with his contribution to the script (or, even for writing the book).
-The book/script was turned into a great movie, but because of contractual complications it initially never got shown outside Spain.
-Together with (director) Dedier Haudepin and (my then-agent) George Hoffman I tried to acquire the outside-Spain rights, but without success.
-However, it seems that Allain Katz succeeded where we failed, and I have a contract with Mr Katz, negotiated by George Hoffman, that gives me the ownership of the broadcasting rights for the Scandinavian countries.
-However, I have never received the Beta copy that the contract stipulates that I shall receive, nor the money that I am owed.
-There should be royalties from Paco not only from Spain but also from France and maybe from elsewhere.
-Spanish SGAE has Paco el Seguro registered, but SACD (the French script-writers' organization) says that though Senior was a member, no Paco Never Fails is registered with them (though Der Drennende Radfahrer is).
+Andres Laszlo Sr. wrote the book Paco el Seguro/Paco Never Fails and co-wrote the script with Dedier Haudepin, who also directed.
+However, it appears that Senior is not credited for his contributions to the script or for writing the book.
+The book/script was turned into a fantastic movie, but due to contractual complications, it initially never premiered outside Spain.
+Together with director Dedier Haudepin and my then-agent George Hoffman, I attempted to acquire the rights for outside Spain, but without success.
+However, it seems that Allain Katz succeeded where we failed, and I have a contract with Mr Katz, negotiated by George Hoffman, that grants me ownership of the broadcasting rights for the Scandinavian countries.
+Nevertheless, I have yet to receive the Beta copy that the contract stipulates I shall receive, nor the money that I am owed.
+There should be royalties from Paco, not only from Spain but also from France and possibly elsewhere.
+The Spanish SGAE has Paco el Seguro registered, but SACD (the French scriptwriters’ organisation) states that although Senior was a member, no Paco Never Fails is registered.

 3. SIN UNIFORME

-Senior wrote this script (the story part) to this movie together with Eugenio Montes (the dialogue part).
-It was released in 1950, and I have no idea as to rights and royalties.
-However, this movie is registered with SACD; I guess it could beDer Drennende Radfahrer.
+Senior co-wrote the script (the story part) for this film alongside Eugenio Montes (the dialogue part).
+It was released in 1950, and I remain unaware of the rights and royalties.
+However, this film is registered with SACD.

 B. SCRIPTS